1980 Chicago Bears season

 The 1980 season was the Chicago Bears' 61st in the National Football League, and their third under head coach Neill Armstrong.
 The team failed to improve from their 10–6 record from 1979 to finish at 7–9, and failed to make the playoffs for the first time since 1978.

-One of the seven victories by the Bears that year was a Thanksgiving game against the Detroit Lions.
+One of the victories was on Thanksgiving at Detroit; Chicago entered the Thursday game at 4–8, last place in the NFC Central division, and were trailing 17–3 after three quarters.
 With no time left in regulation, Bears quarterback Vince Evans scored a game-tying touchdown that sent the game into overtime.
-Then, before a national television audience, Dave Williams returned a kickoff 95 yards for a touchdown on the first play of overtime and a 23–17 victory in overtime over the Lions.
+Then, before a national television audience on CBS, Dave Williams returned a kickoff 95 yards for a touchdown on the first play of overtime for a 23–17 victory over the stunned Lions.

-Walter Payton once again led the NFC in rushing for the fifth straight year with 1,460 yards.
+Running back Walter Payton once again led the NFC in rushing for the fifth straight year with 1,460 yards; he also had the league's highest annual salary at $475,000.